Park Volusia

 However, starting January 1, 2025, previously purchased beach driving permits will not be valid for off-beach parking in a County-owned lot.
 A visitor must separately purchase a daily pass or an annual pass for beach driving and off-beach parking.
 Visitors will be able to purchase an annual off-beach parking pass on January 1, 2025.
 There is no charge to park in a County-owned off-beach lot for anyone until this date.

-To assist with registration for the new annual passes, a new Park Volusia office in Daytona Beach Shores will be open from 8:30 a.m. to 6 p.m., Monday through Saturday, at 2422 S. Atlantic Ave beginning Oct.
-1. In the near future, a New Smyrna Beach Park Volusia location will open for your convenience.
+To assist with registration for the new annual passes, a new Park Volusia office in Daytona Beach Shores will be open from 8:30 a.m. to 6 p.m., Monday through Saturday, at 2422 S. Atlantic Ave.
+There is also a New Smyrna Beach office open from 8 a.m. to 5 p.m., Monday through Friday, at 302 N. Causeway.

 PLEASE NOTE: As of October 1, 2024, annual permits WILL NO LONGER BE SOLD at the Volusia County beach ramps.